st-ty1/mips-toolchain_buildroot/README.md

-Building of mips-toolchain with buildroot-2011.02 (under Artix/Arch Linux)
+Building of mipsel-toolchain with buildroot vers.2011.02 (tested only with Artix/Arch Linux; not tested with Debian/Ubuntu, newer versions of them will most likely not work))

-This is an alternate way of building the mipos-toolchain (used in FreshTomato)
+This is an alternate way of building the mipo s-toolchain (used in FreshTomato)

 - Download buildroot-2011.02 from https://buildroot.org/downloads/buildroot-2011.02.tar.gz
 - Extract sources into new folder in your home directory (e.g. /home/<username>/buildroot-2011.02)